 Bing?
 Really?
 Everyone knows that Bing has a fraction of Google’s users.
 Why would you want to spend money to advertise on their network?

-I’m suggesting this because it is significantly cheaper that AdWords.
-Over the last month I’ve done a test (using the small campaign I describe, below).
-I paid one-fifth of the cost per click on Bing and received many more leads than I did with an AdWords campaign over the same time.
+I’m suggesting this because it is significantly cheaper than Google Ads.
+Over the last month, I’ve done a test (using the small campaign I describe below).
+I paid one-fifth of the cost per click on Bing and received many more leads than I did with a Google Ads campaign over the same time.

 It’s not just me.
-A couple of my clients have very cost-effective BingAd campaigns.
+A couple of my clients have very cost-effective Microsoft Ads campaigns.
 Some of these are in highly competitive (and expensive) areas.

-Let me explain why I’d setup your small campaign in this way.
+Let me explain why I’d set up your small campaign this way.
 I’ll show you all you’ll get from this, too.

-This is not a campaign that will make your company rich.
-Sure, you might get a couple conversions out of this.
-Hopefully that they will pay for your campaign.
-That’s not the biggest benefit, though.
+This campaign is not something that will make your company rich.
+Sure, you might get a couple of conversions from this; hopefully, they will pay for your campaign.
+That’s not the most significant benefit, however.
 We’re doing this for the information we gather.
-That information will pay-off, later.
+That information will pay off later.

-This is also why I suggested you setup the campaign, in the beginning, to bid the same for each word.
-This helps you learn which phrases people search for, more often.
-Once you have this initial set of data, change your bids- focusing on conversions.
+This is also why I suggested you set up the campaign initially to bid the same for each word.
+This helps you learn which phrases people search for more often.
+Once you have this initial data set, change your bids- focusing on conversions.

-It doesn’t matter that our budget is small on our campaign.
+It doesn’t matter that our budget is small for our campaign.
 We’ll still get the data we need to compare keyword phrases.
 In some cases, we’ll be able to bid enough to see impressions and even clicks.
-With some phrases, we might not be able to bid high enough to even appear on the first page of results.
-If that’s the case, we’ve learned something important: a lot of potential customers are searching for that phrase!
+With some terms, we might need to be able to bid higher to appear on the first page of results.
+If that’s the case, we’ve learned something important: many potential customers are searching for that phrase!

-While we mourn losing free access to the Keyword Planner it’s always had limitations.
-For instance, the Keyword Planner can lead us in the wrong direction.
-Sure, a lot of people might search for a particular term- but what good are they if they won’t become a customer?
+While we mourn losing free access to the Keyword Planner, it’s always had limitations.
+For instance, the Keyword Planner can lead us in a different direction.
+Sure, many people might search for a particular term- but what good are they if they won’t become customers?

-If we have to move to third-party keyword research tools, we’re going to have to pay to use them anyway.
-As long as we’re paying, wouldn’t it be better to get accurate, not-sampled keyword research data from a PPC campaign?
+If we have to move to third-party keyword research tools, we will have to pay to use them.
+As long as we’re paying, getting accurate, not-sampled keyword research data from a PPC campaign is better.
 Even better if the “tool” pays for itself by generating leads along the way.

-Sure, with keyword research, you can know how potential customers might look for you.
+Sure, keyword research lets you know how potential customers might look at you.
+What message makes a potential customer choose you over them?
 How do you stand apart from others who offer similar services?
-What message makes a potential customer chose you, over them?
 You could spend thousands of dollars on a branding consultant only to form an educated guess.

 A small campaign can help you test the waters for a full-force PPC campaign.

-The point of my exercise is not to convince you to move in to PPC.
-That being said, if the dollars make sense, it’s worth considering.
+The point of my exercise is not to convince you to move into PPC.
+That said, if the dollars make sense, it’s worth considering.